 Don’t get daunted and overwhelmed - Read our FAQs, purchase your product, and treat with our guidance to get rid of the moths in your home.

-Before considering purchasing or using your Fumers or Moth Killer Kit treatment, we highly recommend reading FAQs: Health & Safety.
+Before considering purchasing or using your Moth Killer Kit treatment, we highly recommend reading FAQs: Health & Safety.